SubhamSahu809/electric_bill_generator/README.md

 **Dependencies**
 A C compiler (e.g., GCC)
 Standard C libraries (stdio.h, stdlib.h, string.h, time.h)

 **Usage**
 **Adding a Customer**
 Enter customer details such as name, address, phone, email, and meter number.
 Assign a customer type (Residential, Commercial, or Industrial).

 **Generating a Bill**
 Input the current meter reading and time-of-use usage.
 The system calculates the bill amount based on tiered pricing and tax rates.

 **Recording Payments**
 Mark bills as paid and specify the payment method (e.g., Cash, Credit Card).

 **Generating Reports**
 Generate monthly reports summarizing customer activity, billing, and energy usage.

 **Example Report**
 An example report is generated in the output/ directory.
 It includes:

-Customer summary
+-Customer summary
-Billing summary
+-Billing summary
-Usage by customer type
+-Usage by customer type
-Time-of-use analysis
+-Time-of-use analysis
-Top 5 consumers
+-Top 5 consumers
-Payment methods analysis
+-Payment methods analysis

 **Future Enhancements**
-Add support for exporting reports in CSV or PDF format.
+-Add support for exporting reports in CSV or PDF format.
-Implement a graphical user interface (GUI).
+-Implement a graphical user interface (GUI).
-Integrate with online payment systems.
+-Integrate with online payment systems.

 **Author**
-Developed by Subham.
+-Developed by Subham.